Andreas-Menzel/ADDS-ControlPanel/README.md

 ## Applets

 The application comprises multiple applets, each designed to visualize specific datasets.
-Adding or removing drones from the list in the main script automatically updates all applets.
+Adding or removing drones automatically updates all applets.

 ### MapApplet